thycotic/privman-docs/computer-groups/macOS/examples/copy-install.md

 1. Navigate to the macOS Computers Group and select __Application Policies__.
 1. For each application that currently uses the __Privilege manager copy/installer helper parent process filter__ as an inclusion filter, remove that filter and add the __Copy Install Application__ filter instead.
 1. Click __Update__.
-1. Under Actions remove __Allow copy to/Applications/Directory__ and add the __Application Approval Request Message Action__ in its place.
+1. Under Actions remove __Allow copy to /Applications Directory__ and add the __Application Approval Request Message Action__ in its place.
 1. Click __Update__.
 1. Click __Show Advanced__ and set these two option to active: